WojtekSzlezak/NY-properties-price-prediction/README.md

 # Summary

-Best results from all of the models used in the project (linear regression, decision tree regression, random forest regression) was achieved by random forest regression.
+Best results from all of the models used in the project (linear regression, decision tree regressor random forest regressor, XGBoost regressor) was achieved by XGBoost regressor.
 The r2 score and mean absolute error metrics were used to evaluate models.

 The best model obtained about 70% in the f1 score metric.